-South Jersey Man Apologizes To Community After Halloween Display Depicting Man Hanging From Noose Sparked Controversy
+South Jersey Resident Apologizes To Community After Halloween Display Depicting Man Hanging From Noose Sparked Controversy

 A picture of the display circulated all over social media, and it’s a Halloween display the creator now regrets.
 Ryan McDonald says he didn’t mean to offend anyone.

-“Two weeks ago in Salem County we had a noose hanging decoration out in Mannington,” Salem County NAACP President Nelson Carney Jr. said.
+“Two weeks ago in Salem County, we had a noose hanging decoration out in Mannington,” Salem County NAACP President Nelson Carney Jr. said.

 It was a Salem County NAACP meeting unlike any other.